How do I apply to U of T Scarborough?

 Proof of English proficiency must be submitted by all applicants whose first language is not English.
-Those whose first language is not English but have studies in an English Language School System in a country where English is a dominant language for 4 years or more may be exempt from this requirement.
+Those whose first language is not English but have studies in an English Language School System in a country where English is a dominant language for four years or more may be exempt from this requirement.
 Further details can be found on the English Language Requirements page.

-The JOIN U of T portal is the online platform that our admissions assessors use to communicate with applicants.
-This portal is where you will submit documents, apply for residence, receive admissions decisions, and much more.
+The JOIN U of T portal is the online platform that our admission assessors use to communicate with applicants.
+This portal is where you will submit documents, apply for Student Housing & Residence Services, receive admission decisions, and much more.
 Applicants usually get access to the JOIN U of T portal within two weeks of submitting their OUAC application.

 If you have entered the correct values and are still having problems logging in with your JOINid, try resetting your password.
 Please be advised that your password reset will take effect within one business day.
-If you are still experiencing difficulty logging into your JOIN U of T portal after a password reset, please contact Enrolment Services and provide a screenshot of your error message.
+If you are still experiencing difficulty logging into your JOIN U of T portal after a password reset, please contact University Admissions and Outreach and provide a screenshot of your error message.

 Once your SAF is submitted, you cannot revisit it to make any changes.
 You have the ability to save your responses and work on it over time, but you must submit your SAF before the deadline.
 Please ensure all the information and responses on your SAF are correct before submitting it.

 Without Offer of Admission

 Of course!
 To make changes to a program you applied to, please visit your OUAC application and remove the old program and add the new program you wish to apply to.
-You will not be charged extra if you are replacing programs from the same institution.
+You will not be charged extra if you are replacing a program with another from the same institution.

 With Offer of Admission